drshahizan/SECP3843/submission/Racquelmae/question5/question5.md

 #### Dataset: City Inspections

 ## Question 5 (a)
-The large dataset is handle with the following steps to optimized the performancce of portal.
+The large dataset is handle with the following steps to optimized the performancce of portal.<br>
 Code: [Optimize.ipynb](./files/code/Optimize.ipynb)

 ### 1. Import data into Pandas dataframe